enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 Ensure that the file is in the correct directory as per the configuration file.

-The Event Handler file should be compiling as well.
+The Event Handler file should be compiled as well.

 Refer to the [<ins>event handlers</ins>](./event-handlers) page for more information.